Certificate Pinning

 Pin scoping with PinOption

-Pins default to "all hosts".
-Almost always wrong.
+Pins default to "all hosts", which is almost always wrong.
 Two options narrow scope:

 Combine them: